Generic Name: polyethylene glycol electrolyte solution (pall ee ETH il een GLYE kol ee LEK troe lyte)

 How should I take MoviPrep?

-Take MoviPrep exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
+MoviPrep is a powder medicine that must be mixed with water before using it.
+Follow all directions on your medicine label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Do not add any flavorings to this medicine, such as sugar, honey, artificial sweetener, fruit juices, or other beverages.